- Posted by doEEEt Media Group

 How the irradiation tests are performed on the different SMALL SATS can affect the results, which is why standards have been identified that describe the test method to be applied, including the characteristics of the irradiation facilities where the tests are to be applied performed.

-For TID testing, there are four main test methods:
+For TID test, there are four main test methods:

 - ESCC 22900-5: ESCC (European Space Component Coordination) Total Dose Steady-State Irradiation Test Method.